Malaysia Premier League: Media coverage

 Radio Televisyen Malaysia (RTM), a free-to-air broadcaster had been broadcasting the Malaysian League for years even before the formation of the Malaysia Premier League.
 They continued to broadcast the league for the most part exclusively until the end of the 2010 season where Astro Media were announced as sponsors and were contracted to manage the broadcasting rights of the league for four years spanning from 2011 until the 2014 seasons.
 During this time, the league was broadcast on one of the cable channels of Astro Media, which was Astro Arena alongside RTM where it showed free-to-air broadcasts.
 In 2015, Astro Media lost the broadcasting rights to the league where the rights were given to Media Prima, a parent company of multiple free-to-air channels alongside the broadcast with RTM.
 In 2016, RTM stopped broadcasting the Malaysia Premier League.
 However, the broadcasting rights for the 2016 season were given to Media Prima for 3 years with a maximum of three games in each gameweek shown live on television.

 In 2019, MyCujoo won the Malaysia Premier League broadcasting rights for the 2019 season, with MyCujoo airing up to 3 games per week and in 2020, aired all 66 games of the season that was truncated due to the COVID-19 pandemic.

 Although the broadcasting rights were held by the broadcasters, Malaysia Premier League matches have not been shown live for a quite some time as most of the production is fully utilised for Malaysia Super League matches.
 As a result, matches from the Malaysia Premier League most of the time are only shown as highlights for sports news segments on local television.

 Champions

 Since the inception of the Malaysia Premier League as a second-tier league in 2004, Kedah, PDRM FA and Felda United are the most successful Malaysia Premier League teams with two titles.

 Best performing teams

 Table below is a list of the number of league winners since 2004.

 Great honours

 Great honours for the Malaysia Premier League are entitled to the team who have won 2 trophies (double) or 3 trophies (treble) in the same season.
 It covers the Malaysia Premier League, Malaysia FA Cup and the Malaysia Cup.
-As of 2021, only Selangor have achieved this feat.
+As of 2021, only Selangor has achieved this feat.